 Indigenous Studies

-With courses that can be taken face-to-face or by videoconferencing at any of the three campuses, and/or online, Indigenous Studies will prepare students to compete for all career options open to other university Arts graduates.
-Students can apply for second degree programs in faculties such as Law, Administration, Education, Fine Arts, Science and Social Work, or pursue honours and graduate studies in the Social Sciences or Humanities.
+With options for in-person, hybrid, and online courses, the Indigenous Studies program prepares students to compete for various career opportunities available to graduates in the Arts.
+Students can also apply for second-degree programs in fields such as Law, Administration, Education, Fine Arts, Science, and Social Work, or pursue honours and graduate studies in the Social Sciences or Humanities.

 Careers Include: